ZAZ: "AvtoZAZ-Daewoo"

-In 1998, a Ukrainian-Korean joint venture with foreign investment was registered in the form of the closed joint-stock company AvtoZAZ-Daewoo.
+In 1998, a Ukrainian-Korean joint venture with foreign investment from Daewoo was registered in the form of the closed joint-stock company AvtoZAZ-Daewoo.
 Production of a qualitatively new ZAZ-110206 "Tavria-Nova" car has been introduced.
 Production preparation works have been completed and large-scale assembly of European-level cars Daewoo Lanos, Daewoo Nubira, Daewoo Leganza has been started at the Black Sea Automobile Assembly Plant.

-Thanks to the financial support of a foreign partner, new technologies, unique quality control systems, engineering developments, which were introduced together with investments, as well as the consistent assistance of the state, a new historical stage has begun for Zaporizhzhya plant.
+Thanks to the financial support of Daewoo, new technologies, new quality control systems, engineering developments, in addition to monetary investment, as well as the continued cooperation of the state government, a new era began for Zaporizhzhya plant.
 In 1999, UkrAvto Corporation was delegated the functions of managing the state-owned stake in the plant.
 In 2002, UkrAvto Corporation became the owner of the state block of shares of Zaporizhzhya Automobile Plant (more than 82% of shares of OJSC AvtoZAZ, which in turn owns 50% of shares of CJSC ZAZ) and received the right to manage the enterprise and, in particular, its production programs.
-In January 2003, the company was renamed the Zaporizhia Automobile Plant.
+In January 2003, the company was renamed the Zaporizhzhia Automobile Plant.

 During 1998–2003, the company underwent profound structural changes according to new, world standards. organized quality control of products that meet international standards; production of Daewoo cars began at the car assembly plant in the Black Sea; after modernization at the main plant in Zaporozhye, the production of a qualitatively new Tavria was resumed; administrative and personnel policy changed.
 This period was also marked by significant changes in the strategy opened up new prospects and opportunities for cooperation with the greats of the global automotive business - DaimlerChrysler, General Motors, Opel, Renault and others, which allowed to implement investment projects to organize full-scale production of leading global brands.